US Vehicle Registration Statistics

 CLICK TO ENLARGE: Graph showing how many trucks and cars in the US by year.
 Right click to save this graph as an image.

-US car sales statistics
+US new car sales statistics

 Fun fact: the automotive sales figures quoted by the media as car “sales” are actually vehicles shipped by the OEMs.
 Actual new vehicle sales are determined by vehicle registration data.
 In a normal year 10% to 20% of vehicles “sold” go into inventory for 30-90 days.